Gul Hamid

 Gul Hamid (1905-1936) was an Indian actor.
 He started his acting career in silent films and later played leading roles in talkies.
 He had many honors to his credit.
-He acted in Heer Ranjha, the first film produced in Punjabi and in Seeta, a talkie that won an honorary diploma in the 1934 Venice Film Festival and that was also the first Indian film shown at an International film festival.
+He acted in Heer Ranjha, the first film produced in Punjabi, and Seeta, a talkie that won an honorary diploma in the 1934 Venice Film Festival and that was also the first Indian film shown at an international film festival.
 Hamid also wrote the script, acted in, and directed the film Khyber Pass (1936).
 Hamid died of Hodgkin's Disease in 1936.

 Life

-Gul Hamid was born in Pirpiai; nowshera, a village near the Kabul River in the North West Frontier Province of British India (now in Pakistan).
+Gul Hamid was born in Pirpiai, Nowshera, a village near the Kabul River in the North West Frontier Province of British India (now in Pakistan).
 His father was Saif Ullah Khan.
 Gul Hamid Khan had three brothers named Abdul Hameed Khan, Gul Jamal Khan and Sayed Jamal Khan.
 Gul Hamid Khan was married to Patience Cooper (later Sabra Begum) from 1930–1936, one of the first early silent movie actors.